Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Maybe you have a couple coat hooks laying around the house, going unused or are just looking for an attractive solution to organizing your mugs.
-There are a lot of fancy coat hooks out there and they make perfect hooks for coffee mugs.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have several mugs taking up my little cabinet space.
 Does anyone have an idea for a neat mug rack.
 I did see the beautiful rack from a garden rake, but I do not have a rake like that.